 Soon Igor was able to find a Yoshinkan Aikido Book from Gozo Shioda.
 A book was in Serbo-Croatian this time but a purchase increased an interest even more.

-The next step was an acquaintance with Oleg Kantemirov (a man on the right in the video above), a founder of a Wado-Ryu Karate in the USSR, Sambo Champion in Ossetia, a circus, movie actor, stuntman with a lot of awards anywhere he went.
-Oleg knew some basic Aikido moves and was the one to give Igor Zakharevitch his first Aikido lesson in a circus building.
-In two months Igor was in Moscow where Oleg introduced him to Veacheslav Matveev and Alexander Kachan who were practicing Aikido in Moscow State University.
-Igor spent a week there and found his first teacher in the face of Veacheslav.
-Here’s what Igor wrote about it:
+The next step was an acquaintance with Oleg Kantemirov, a founder of a Wado-Ryu Karate in the USSR.
+Oleg knew some basic Aikido moves and was the one to give Igor Zakharevitch his first Aikido lesson.
+In two months Igor was in Moscow State University where Oleg introduced him to Alexander Kachan and Veacheslav Matveev.
+Last one is considered as a the first teacher by Igor.

 The Aikido Section was created under the Academic Council of the Moscow State University.
 In those days Karate was banned and the “experimental” section of Aikido was something of a closed elite club, even for the most elite.

-Igor came back home and found a place to make a first Aikido Dojo.
-His students were people he already knew.
+Igor came back home and found a place to make a first Aikido Dojo in a country.
+Students were people Zaharevich already knew.
 He was regularly visiting Moscow to get more knowledge and in 1989 Igor with two of his friends came to attend Koichi Barrish in Moscow.
-Koichi came in a company of 20 hakama’s and this was much for the time.
+Koichi came in a company of 20 hakama’s and this was much.

-Minoru Kanetsuka, 6th Dan Aikido Aikikai at that time was visiting Moscow and became Igor’s first Japanese Aikido teacher.
-Igor attended all his seminars in Moscow and in 1996 managed to go to Great Britain for a month to join Kanetsuka’s Dojo and British Aikido Federation summer school.
+Also, Minoru Kanetsuka, 6th Dan Aikido Aikikai at that time, visited Moscow regularly.
+Igor attended all his seminars and in 1996 managed to go to Great Britain for a month to join Kanetsuka’s Dojo and British Aikido Federation summer school.

-In 1994 Igor registered an Aikido Federation of Republic of Moldova and sent an invitational letter to Giorgio Veneri who was a General Secretary of the IAF.
-In 1995 Veneri came with George Raiku, a president of Romanian Aikikai, and in the same year, Igor was at a seminar of Masatake Fujita Shihan in Bucharest, Romania.
+In 1994 Zaharevich sensei registered an Aikido Federation of Republic of Moldova.
+He’s was traveling gathering Aikido knowledge and found himeself at a seminar of Masatake Fujita Shihan in Bucharest, Romania.
 From this day on Shihan became Igor’s teacher and a Technical Director of the Federation in Moldova.
 Next video was made by Zaharevich in Sofia, Bulgaria in the same year.

-Since 1992 Igor had a black belt from Aikido European Confederation and his Shodan in Aikikai was received from Masatake Fujita only in 1997.
+Since 1992 Igor had a black belt from Aikido European Confederation but his Shodan in Aikikai was officially received in 1997 from Masatake Fujita shihan.
 Another hakama on the next video is Vitalie Oncea, Igor’s friend and active Sensei.

 In 2010 Igor spent two months in Japan.
 He trained in Hombu and Iwama Dojo as much as he was able to under the Moriteru Ueshiba and Japanese Shihans.
-It was the anniversary of the founder’s passing when Igor was in Japan and visited an event in Iwama also.
+It was the anniversary of the founder’s passing when Igor came to Japan and he visited Iwama Dojo as well.
+Some photos from the event.